tsmith512/tsmithcreative/_drafts/my-first-alexa.md

 http_password: NowIKnowMyABCs
 ```

-Next, I generated self-signed certificates with these commands.
-You can provide
+Next, I generated a self-signed certificate with this command.
+You can provide a
-a cert file to AWS to skip SSL validation, so self-signed certs for personal-use
+cert file to AWS to skip SSL validation, so self-signed certs for personal-use
 skills are sufficient.

 ```